ishantheperson/c0check/README.md

 # c0check - CC0 Testing Harness

 This is a re-implementation of cc0-check in Rust.

 The key enhancement is that the test cases are run in parallel, and output from failed tests is saved.
-On my i7-8700k, this runs several times faster than the SML-based `*-check` (~1 minute vs ~10 for CC0, ~6 minutes vs ~20 for C0VM).
+On my i7-8700k, this runs several times faster than the SML-based `*-check` (~1 minute vs ~10 for CC0, ~6 minutes vs ~20 for C0VM)

+Other enhancements include better timeouts which measure user time spent in the test process as opposed to wall clock time.
+This means that if the system context-switches out the test programs for a long time, they will not incorrectly time out.
+This is useful on Andrew servers

+There is also a bound placed on the memory usage of the test program.
+This prevents coin/c0vm testing from eating all available memory in some infinite loop tests since they don't have a garbage collector and making the system unusable for other purposes.

 ## Requirements